Remains found in Nebraska and Missouri identified as missing Wisconsin brothers

 Nelson allegedly placed each man in a 55-gallon metal barrel in a barn on his property, court documents said.
 He then allegedly moved the bodies and set them on fire and hid the remains.

-The investigation into the brothers' deaths is still ongoing, the Caldwell County Sheriff’s Office said.
+The investigation into the brothers' deaths is ongoing, the Caldwell County Sheriff’s Office said.